 We will return any funds that we are not able to verify (no name or account details provided on credit).

-In order to verify your details and allow us to process your account we are required to see certain original documents.
+To verify your details and allow us to process your account we are required to see certain original documents.

 Could you please email one document from List A and another document from List B: